10 differences between OKRs and SMART goals and when to use them

 This isn’t exactly a hard rule.
 However, one of the differences between goals and OKRs is that objectives tend to be more targeted than goals.
 So, for example, a goal might simply be to increase company profit margins by the final quarter.
 An objective would go a step further by specifying a target figure or percentage.
 It’s not that SMART Goals can’t have specific targets though.
 It's just that OKRs tend to work best with that level of specificity.

 7: SMART Goals are better for personal objectives

 Relying on OKRs all the way down can create a muddle.
 That's one reason why we're launching Hybrid goals.
 They’re great for bringing the work of different people together.
-But if someone’s just working by themselves, SMART Goals tend to be the easier and more flexible solution.
+But if someone’s just working by themselves, SMART Goals tend to be an easier and more flexible solution than OKRs.
 Their chop-and-changeable nature is best-suited when you don't have to check with others before you alter the workload.

 8: OKRs are most effective on the team and company levels

 Group work can easily become a massive headache if you don’t keep people organised.
 That’s where the flexibility and loose feel of SMART Goals can let you down.
 With OKRs, everyone knows what they’re supposed to be doing.
 They'll also know what impact it’ll have.
 And last but not least, they'll know exactly whose day they’re ruining if they don’t do their bit on time.

 9: OKRs are an evolution of 1950’s MBO

 Decades ago, Peter Drucker proposed the Management By Objectives (MBO) model.
 It's pretty outdated by today's standards.
 But in a way, OKRs are a modern improvement on Drucker's concepts.
 His intention was to prevent managers being caught in an ‘activity trap.'

 This is because failing to delegate would distract them from their company’s wider vision.
 Experts may consider Drucker's approach to be flawed, but it laid the groundwork for the more refined OKR model we know today.